Italian occupation of France

-Italian-occupied France (Occupazione italiana della Francia meridionale; Zone d'occupation italienne en France) was an area of south-eastern France and Monaco occupied by the Kingdom of Italy between 1940 and 1943 in parallel to the German occupation of France.
+Italy occupied an area of south-eastern France and Monaco between 1940 and 1943 in parallel to the German occupation of France.
 The occupation had two phases, divided by Case Anton in November 1942 in which the Italian zone expanded significantly.
 Italian forces retreated from France in September 1943 in the aftermath of the fall of the Fascist regime in Italy, and German Wehrmacht forces occupied the abandoned areas until the Liberation (Operation Dragoon, 1944).

 Italian occupation

-The initial Italian occupation of France territory occurred in June 1940; it was then expanded in November 1942.
+The initial Italian occupation of French territory occurred in June 1940; it was then expanded in November 1942.